masfaraud/BMSpy/README.md

-# PBMS
+# BMSpy
-Python Block-Model Simulator
+Block-Model Simulator for Python